datanews/tik-tok/README.md

 Note that tests are run against the build (`dist`), not the source, and get run during the build step.

 * `gulp test`: Will run the tests through Node environment and will miss some browser based tests.
 This will get run automatically when running `gulp server`.
 * `gulp browser-test`: Will run tests in given browsers.
-By default, this will just run the tests in a PhantomJS browser.
+By default, this will just run the tests in a PhantomJS and Chrome browser through Karma.
     * Multiple cross-browser testing is done with the [Sauce Labs](https://saucelabs.com/) service.
 To run this locally, you will need a Sauce Labs account, and you will need to set the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables.
 There's a [handy copy and paste tool](https://docs.saucelabs.com/tutorials/node-js/) at this page if you already have an account.

 ### Continuous integration